“Fate is shaped half by expectation, half by inattention.” – Amy Tan

 Among those felled in that first major battle of the Red River Campaign was Private Griffin Reinert.
 Shot through the lower jaw less than three months into his military service with the 47th Pennsylvania, his days of combat were already over.
 His new war was to survive the grievous facial wound he had sustained and the likely medical complications he would experience as military surgeons fought to keep him alive.

-Initially treated in the field, Reinert was transferred through the Union Army’s system of military hospitals for advanced care until finally being moved to U.S. Army’s General Hospital in Penn Park at York, Pennsylvania convalesce.
+Initially treated in the field, Reinert was transferred through the Union Army’s system of military hospitals for advanced care until finally being moved to U.S. Army’s General Hospital in Penn Park at York, Pennsylvania to continue his convalescence.
 Three days after Christmas in 1864, and just over ten months after he had been wounded in action, he was discharged from that hospital on a Surgeon’s Certificate of Disability, and transported home to the Lehigh Valley.

 Return to Civilian Life

-After his honorable discharge from the army hospital in York, Pennsylvania, Griffin Reinert returned home to the Lehigh Valley, where he began to make a home for himself and build a family.
+After his honorable discharge from the army hospital in York, Pennsylvania, Griffin Reinert returned to Lehigh County, where he began to make a home for himself and build a family.
 Together, he and his wife Sarah welcomed to the world daughter Bessie and sons Benjamin, Edwin, Franklin, Preston, and Wilson Reinert.

 By 1873, he and his family had relocated to Allentown, the community he would call home for the remainder of his life.
 An attendee at reunions by his former regiment – the 47th Pennsylvania Volunteers – he was also a member of Company E of the 2nd Regiment, Sons of Veterans (S. of V.).